srcery-colors/srcery.sh/README.md

 ## Introduction

-This is the repo for the `srcery` website.
-All contributions are welcome and encouraged.
+This is the repo for the `Srcery` website.
+All contributions are welcomed and encouraged.

 [View site](https://srcery.sh)